-Reykjanes is a coastal geothermal system located on the Reykjanes peninsula, Iceland.
-The Reykjanes system produces basalt, which is common to all mid-Atlantic ridge volcanism.
-Surface manifestations at Reykjanes include steam heated ground, fumaroles and mud pools (Table 1)(Fridriksson et al., 2006).
+Reykjanes, a coastal geothermal system, is located on the Reykjanes peninsula, Iceland.
+Reykjanes is a basaltic system, which is common to systems on the mid-Atlantic ridge.
+Reykjanes has surface manifestations that include steam heated ground, fumaroles and mud pools (Table 1) (Fridriksson et al., 2006).

-In this study, geothermal systems were selected on the basis that the reservoir temperature was known from deep drilling, or could be inferred by other methods.
-The objective is to determine if the proposed geothermometer is able to estimate deep reservoir temperature, and so avoid the problems of limited sample size and atmospheric contamination that affect other geothermometers (described above).
-Table 1 gives summary information relating to the chemical and physical characteristics of the included systems, and references for further information.
+Geothermal systems in this study were selected on the basis that reservoir temperature was known from deep drilling, or could be confidently inferred by other methods.
+The objective of the study was to determine if the proposed geothermometer could estimate temperature in the deep reservoir.
+This would avoid the problems of small sample size and atmospheric contamination that affect other geothermometers (see above).
+Table 1 provides chemical and physical characteristics of the included systems.

-Figure 1: Location of study areas in the Taupō Volcanic Zone overlaid on a satellite digital terrain model (WGS84).
-System boundaries are based on shallow electrical resistivity data (Bibby et al., 1994).
+Figure 1: Study areas in the Taupō Volcanic Zone overlaid on digital terrain model (WGS84).
+Geothermal system boundaries based on shallow electrical resistivity data (Bibby et al., 1994).
 Survey areas (orange) are shown within system boundaries: (a) Hot Hill, (b) Upper Waiora Valley, (c) Geyser Valley, (d) Karapiti, (e) Ohaaki West, and (f) Ohaaki East.